Before they were robots – How Organisation evolved into Kraftwerk

 The city of Düsseldorf has spawned some of the most iconic German acts of the 20th century – Neu!, D.A.F., Die Krupps and, arguably to a lesser extent, Die Toten Hosen. 🙂

-But few groups are as synonymous with North Rhine-Westphalia’s ‘second city’ as Kraftwerk, the electronic benchmark-setters formed that are approaching their fiftieth year on the road next year.
+But few groups are as synonymous with North Rhine-Westphalia’s ‘second city’ as Kraftwerk, the electronic benchmark-setters that are celebrating their fiftieth year on the road in 2020.

-Indeed, there was something about the industrial energy of West Germany’s urban heartland at the time that fostered the artistic mindset of Kraftwerk’s core custodians, Ralf Hütter and Florian Schneider, as author David Stubbs noted in Mars by 1980: The Story of Electronic Music.
+Indeed, there was something about the industrial energy of West Germany’s urban heartland at the time that fostered the artistic mindset of Kraftwerk’s core custodians, Ralf Hütter and Florian Schneider (RIP), as author David Stubbs noted in Mars by 1980: The Story of Electronic Music.

 “Hütter had once spoken of Kraftwerk as having ‘no fathers’, and the generational tension that came from growing up during the late 1960s, an era of dawning consciousness for young West Germans, was palpable within the group, as they emerged from the fog of secretiveness in which their parents and grandparents had voluntarily hidden themselves.